madison-college-rails/git-workshop-spring-2014/basics.md

 # Update your local repo.
 git fetch origin

-# You can see that all user branches have been deleted.
+# You can see that your local branch has been deleted.
-git branch -a
+git branch
 ```